Index

 ||||

-Among children aged 0-14 years living in Hull, there were 405 hospital admissions caused by unintentional and deliberate injuries in 2022/23.
-The numbers were half as much again or more a decade ago, so there has been a substantial reduction in Hull over time.
+Among children aged 0-14 years living in Hull, there were 480 hospital admissions caused by unintentional and deliberate injuries in 2023/24.
+The numbers are considerably lower than a decade ago (with a peak of 714 admissions during 2011/12).

 Compared with benchmark